stoddart/stoddart.github.io/_posts/2024-09-08-managing-dotfiles-with-chezmoi.md

 That setup didn't last long.
 I remembered [GNU stow](https://www.gnu.org/software/stow/) and decided that it might be a solution, since Stow is cross-platform and has very simple [git](https://git-scm.com/) integration.
 However, after using Stow to manage my dotfiles for a few years, I experienced the shortcomings:

 - Stow doesn't integrate fully with version control systems like git.
 And again, just like the previous method I used, it relies on symlinks to manage the dotfiles.
-Any versioning or tracking has to be done manually using git, so you need to manage your repository separately.
+Any versioning or tracking has to be done manually using git, so I had to manage my repository separately.

 - Stow doesn't offer templating or encryption features.
 If you need to manage sensitive information (e.g., API keys) or customize dotfiles for different machines, you need to handle these separately.